 Medicinal and dressing saicrant for health-insured persons Unfortunately this specification of service has not yet been completely translated.

-medical prescription or prescription
+- medical prescription or prescription

 Responsible for the content